-The Senior Year Plus Postsecondary Course Audit Committee is charged with annually auditing postsecondary courses offered to high school students in accordance with Iowa Code chapter 261E.
-The committee adopted an efficient process to meet this charge that leverages the mandated audit to ensure community college participation in a larger, sustained quality improvement process.
-The plan for fiscal years 2010-2015 entailed the beginning of a thorough review of the quality of concurrent enrollment offerings while limiting duplication with existing accountability mechanisms.
-The initial fiscal year 2010 plan was approved by the director of the Iowa Department of Education in May 2009 and the most recent plan was approved in April 17, 2023.
+The Department is charged with annually auditing postsecondary courses offered to high school students in accordance with Iowa Code chapter 261E.
+Previously, the Postsecondary Course Audit Committee was in place to adopt an efficient process to meet this charge that leveraged the mandated audit to ensure community college participation in a larger, sustained quality improvement process.
+However, on May 17, 2024, the Postsecondary Course Audit Committee was eliminated and responsibilities of the audit committee transferred back to the Department of Education.